The short version

 Sleep experts believe that temperature plays a key role in our sleep, and that excessively hot or cold temperatures have a negative impact.
-As a team of Japanese researchers who have studied the effect of temperature on sleep extensively wrote in their 2012 study:
+As a team of Japanese researchers who have extensively studied the effect of temperature on sleep wrote in their 2012 study:

 The thermal environment is one of the most important factors that can affect human sleep.
 The stereotypical effects of heat or cold exposure are increased wakefulness and decreased rapid eye movement sleep and slow wave sleep…Excessively high or low ambient temperature may affect sleep even in healthy humans without insomnia.